Frogger: Legacy

-Remakes and sequels

-In 1997, Hasbro Interactive released Frogger, a vastly expanded remake of the original for Windows and the PlayStation developed by Sony Computer Entertainment Europe's Cambridge division.
-Unlike the original, it consists of multiple different levels.
-It was a commercial success, with Windows sales alone at nearly one million units in less than four months.
-In 1998, Hasbro released a series of versions of the game for the Sega Genesis, Super NES, Game.com, Game Boy, and Game Boy Color.
-Each version has different graphics, with the Genesis version having the same as the original arcade game.
-The Genesis and SNES versions are the last games released for those consoles in North America.
-Though using the same box art, they are otherwise unrelated to the 1997 remake.

-In 2005, InfoSpace worked with Konami Digital Entertainment to create the mobile game Frogger for Prizes, in which players across the U.S. competed in multiplayer tournaments to win daily and weekly prizes.
-In 2006, the mobile game version of Frogger grossed over $10 million in the United States.
-A Java version was released for compatible mobile phones.

-Frogger was released on the Xbox Live Arcade for the Xbox 360 on July 12, 2006.
-It was developed by Digital Eclipse and published by Konami.
-It has two new gameplay modes: versus speed mode and co-op play.
-Some of the music was replaced, including the familiar Frogger theme.
-This version is in the compilation Konami Classics Vol. 1.

-Hamster Corporation released the game as part of their Arcade Archives series for the Nintendo Switch and PlayStation 4 in 2019.

 Clones

-Video game clones include Ribbit for the Apple II (1981), Acornsoft's Hopper (1983) for the BBC Micro and Acorn Electron, A&F Software's Frogger (1983) for BBC Micro and ZX Spectrum, PSS's (Personal Software Services) Hopper for the Oric-1 in the UK (1983) and a later release for the ORIC Atmos, Froggy for the ZX Spectrum released by DJL Software (1984), Solo Software's Frogger for the Sharp MZ-700 (1984) in the UK, and Leap Frog for the NewBrain.
+Video game clones include Ribbit for the Apple II (1981), Acornsoft's Hopper (1983) for the BBC Micro and Acorn Electron, A&F Software's Frogger (1983) for BBC Micro and ZX Spectrum, Personal Software Services's Hopper for the Oric-1 in the UK (1983) and a later release for the ORIC Atmos, Froggy for the ZX Spectrum released by DJL Software (1984), Solo Software's Frogger for the Sharp MZ-700 (1984) in the UK, and Leap Frog for the NewBrain.

 Several clones retain the basic gameplay of Frogger and change the style or plot.
 Pacific Coast Highway (1982), for the Atari 8-bit computers, splits the gameplay into two alternating screens: one for the highway, one for the water.
 Preppie!
-(1982), for the Atari 8-bit changes the frog to a preppy retrieving golf balls at a country club.
+(1982), also for the Atari 8-bit, changes the frog to a preppy retrieving golf balls at a country club.
 Frostbite (1983), for the Atari 2600, uses the Frogger river gameplay with an arctic theme.
 Crossy Road (2014), for iOS, Android and Windows Phone, has a randomly generated series of road and river sections in one endless level, with only one life and a single point given for each forward hop.